 At Garantia, the principal goal of internal control and risk management is to secure the company's risk-bearing capacity and thus ensure the continuity of operations.
 Internal control covers the material activities of all the company's units and this includes the arrangement of appropriate reporting on all the company's organisational levels.
 Risk management includes the identification, measurement, monitoring, management and reporting of the individual risks and combined effect of risks that the company is exposed to.
 Risk and solvency management is also integrated as a fixed part of Garantia's business processes and planning and monitoring of operations.
-Garantia comprehensively evaluates its corporate governance system on an annual basis.
+Garantia comprehensively evaluates the adequacy and appropriateness of its management and administrative systems at least once every year.